-(e) Grazing of animals on land that has received biosolid is prohibturf grown on land where biosolid is applied shall not be harvested for one (1) year after application of the biosolid if the harvested turf is placed on either land with a high potential for public exposure or a lawn unless otherwise approved by the commissioner.
+(f) Except for a Class A biosolid under section 13(b) of this rule, turf grown on land where biosolid is applied shall not be harvested for one (1) year after application of the biosolid if the harvested turf is placed on either land with a high potential for public exposure. or a lawn unless otherwise approved by the commissioner.